flowdee/hearthstone-cards/README.txt

 == Changelog ==

+= Version 2.2.1 (22th March 2016) =
+* Fixed a bug which prevents some basic cards to be converted
+* Fixed a bug which leads into broken images
+* Updated card database to the latest patch

 = Version 2.2.0 (29th December 2015) =
 * New: Added "League of Explorers" cards!
 * Updated to latest patch v4.1.0.10956